SaaS Sales and Use Tax: Reconciling Varying State Rules to Avoid Unforeseen Tax Traps

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax professionals with a “deep dive” into current developments and trends in state sales and use tax on Software as a Service (SaaS) affecting multistate companies dealing with remote digital software provision services as either seller or buyer.
+This webinar will provide tax professionals with a deep dive into current developments and trends in state sales and use tax post-Wayfair and tax reform on Software as a Service (SaaS) impacting multistate companies dealing with remote digital software provision services as either seller or buyer.
 The panel will offer compliance approaches for adjusting to these multistate developments.

 - State-by-state legislative and administrative update